 CLEAR is a community-based organization formed in 2012 with the objective of creating greater awareness on the importance of conservation on the Moyog River.
 One ongoing project is the implementation of sustainable pig waste management for local communities that depend on the animal husbandry for living.
 CLEAR also helps communities implement hydropower.
 Interns will work with volunteers to assist in pig waste management projects, work with youths in monitoring the Myog river, and assist in documenting the process.
 Applicants with a background in Environmental Science, Engineering, construction, or farm management.

-- Gorilla Guardians Village, Rwanda
+- NEW!
+Gorilla Guardians Village, Rwanda

 Gorilla Guardians (formerly Iby'Iwacu Cultural Village) is a non-profit umbrella organization located in the northern province of Rwanda.
 The project aims at improving the lives of reformed poachers and communities around Rwanda’s Volcanoes National Park through provision of conservation incentives, supporting community enterprise development and livelihood based projects.
 Projects include livelihood changes for reformed poachers, conservation support, and enterprise development, with room for new research projects.
 The area has a good road network, water, internet and electricity, with the major town of Musanze just 15-20 minutes away.
 Interns should have integrated conservation and development skills, a willingness to become familiar with village areas and people, an ability to take initiative, and be able to adapt to areas where English is not a primary language.
 Interns will be accommodated in the village until suitable accommodation has been found.